 If you are looking for a versatile tablet, the iPad is for you.
 Running on Apple’s iOS, the iPad is sleek, easy-to-use, and can easily shift from work to play.
 All iPad models can be purchased with cellular capabilities and come with awesome cameras.

-The iPad is generally delicate compared to some of the other rugged tablets on this list.
-Despite this, a vast selection of rugged cases and screen protectors can help protect these devices, making them better suited to field service work.
+Unfortunately, the iPad is generally delicate compared to some of the other rugged tablets on this list.
+To surmount this obstacle, a vast selection of rugged cases and screen protectors can help protect these devices, making them better suited to field service work.
 Because Apple has the largest supply of accessories, you can also find keyboards, scanners, and all the other add-on pieces you can imagine.

 - Sunlight viewable